nyang49/CNN/nan_temp/README.md

-templates data from UW-Madison NMRFAM
+Templates data from UW-Madison NMRFAM